Machine-Translation/elixir_phx_template/README_setup.md

     * `extra_files/assets/css/*` -> `assets/css/`.
 Replace `app.css` in `assets/css/` with the given one as there is baseline css for the application.
     * `extra_files/components/*` -> `lib/[project_name]_web/components`.
 Replace `core_components.ex` in the `lib` folder as the given one has extra components.
     * `extra_files/utils` -> `lib/[project_name]/utils`.
 This utils folder needs to be copied to the `lib` location.
+    * Run `sudo mv extra_files/.github/ .`.
+This `.github` folder that has testing workflows set up to run on push and dependabot to keep tools up-to-date.
+It will move the folder to the main repository directory for GitHub to find.